WHAT DOES OUR TEAM CARE ABOUT?

 MICROPOLLUTANTS AND MACROLIDES: WHY A BIOSENSOR?

 A particularly problematic example are macrolide antibiotics, which in addition to above mentioned issues also carry another risk: development of antibiotic microbial resistance .
-In fact, in a status report about pharmaceuticals in the aquatic environment of the Baltic Sea region , it is explicitly mentioned that macrolide antibiotics, concretely erythromycin, clarithromycin and azithromycin, are in a “watch list” of priority substances that are of significant risk for the aquatic environment.
+In fact, in a status report about pharmaceuticals in the aquatic environment of the Baltic Sea region , it is explicitly mentioned that macrolide antibiotics, concretely erythromycin, clarithromycin and azithromycin, are in the European Union ‘watch list’ of priority substances that are of significant risk for the aquatic environment .
 More about the environmental impact of pharmaceuticals and macrolides can be found in our Incentive section.

-Although these compounds are in the “watch list”, currently there are no regulations regarding the monitoring or removal of these compounds in the European Union.
-Nonetheless, several experts of the wastewater treatment industries that we contacted (see our Integrated Human Practices page) confirmed us that it is expected that there will be new legislation and more strict regulations regarding the compounds in the “watch list” in the near future.
+Although these compounds have been placed on the ‘watch list’ in 2015, currently there are no regulations regarding the monitoring or removal of these compounds in the EU .
+Nonetheless, several experts of the wastewater treatment industries that we contacted (see our Integrated Human Practices page) confirmed that it is expected that there will be new legislation and more strict regulations regarding the compounds in the “watch list” in the near future.
 This will create a need for a cheap and reliable way of monitoring their levels in wastewater.
 However, these substances are present in rather low concentrations, which makes their monitoring challenging .

 BIOSENSOR FUNCTION: DETECTION

 A sample of wastewater would be introduced to our biosensor.
-When there are no macrolides present, the bacteria would not give an output signal.
-In presence of macrolides, green fluorescence would be produced, which could be correlated with the amount of the compound (Fig. 1).
+When there are not enough macrolides present, the bacteria would not give an output signal.
+In presence of sufficient concentration of macrolides, green fluorescence would be produced, which could be correlated with the amount of the compound (Fig. 1).
 More about our proposed implementation can be found here.

 2. Arnold, K. E., Boxall, A. B. A., Brown, A. R., Cuthbert, R. J., Gaw, S., Hutchinson, T. H., et al. (2013).
 Assessing the exposure risk and impacts of pharmaceuticals in the environment on individuals and ecosystems.
 Biology Letters (2005), 9(4), 20130492. doi:10.1098/rsbl.2013.0492